railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 name in the list, the first tab give you the list of all the users who belong to this group.

 Click the Security tab and it gives you details of the access rights for that group.
-These are detailed in Chapter 13, but you can already see there further up in the window, the list of menus reserved for the admin group.
+These are detailed later in :ref:`ch-config`, but you can already see there further up in the window, the list of menus reserved for the admin group.
 By convention, the \ ``admin``\   in Open ERP has rights of access to the :menuselection:`Configuration`  menu in each section.
 So \ ``Partners / Configuration``\   is found in the list of access rights but \ ``Partners``\   isn't found there because it's accessible